 - Day 6 (departure): Final café + CDG

-This sequence covers the two world-class museum days, the iconic skyline at night, a UNESCO palace, and bohemian Paris — without backtracking.
+This sequence covers two world-class museum days, the iconic skyline at night, a UNESCO palace, and bohemian Paris — without backtracking.

 Pre-trip: ETIAS, eSIM, money, transit